-My music has been featured in The Wire, Bandcamp Daily, and NPR.
-I have received grants from the Grammy Foundation, the Rauschenberg Foundation and the Seattle Office of Arts & Culture.
-And have released music through labels; Grimalkin Records, Enmossed, Flat Field Records, Death Pillar Records, Lithic, and Aphonia Recordings.
-I am also a member of the Female Pressure network, and have contributed to compilations; Women of Noise for Palestine and #ShoutYourAbortion.
-In the spring of 2026, I was invited by the Woodbine Chamber to undertake a residency in Louisville, Kentucky, co-supported by The Puffin Foundation, Ltd.
+Kelli is also a member of the Female Pressure network and has contributed to compilations like Women of Noise for Palestine and #ShoutYourAbortion.
+In spring 2026, she was invited by the Woodbine Chamber to undertake a residency in Louisville, Kentucky, co-supported by The Puffin Foundation, Ltd.

 Private Location- For address and details email: booking.kfc@proton.me